How to promote your venue to wedding planners

-I received an invite for canapés and drinks for a 2 hour evening event a 4-hour drive from my office.
-As much as I’m partial to a canapé and a glass of champagne, I’m afraid that the 8 hour round trip (not mentioning the inability to indulge in more than 1 glass as I’d be driving) is off the scale in terms of its unsuitability to my busy schedule.
-I’m afraid not only do I decline such invitations, but it goes against that venue (as I mark said venue as rather scattergun in approach).
+In my days running my independent wedding planning business, I regularly received invites for canapés and drinks at a 2 hour evening event a 4-hour drive from my office.
+As much as I’m partial to a canapé and a glass of champagne, I’m afraid that the 8 hour round trip (not mentioning the inability to indulge in more than 1 glass as I’d be driving) is quite simply unsuitable to my busy schedule.
+I’m afraid not only did I decline such invitations, but such an invite goes against that venue (as I would mark said venue as rather scattergun in approach).
 Unsure of their target market and therefore probably unlikely to be right for my discerning customers.
 I know I’m not the only one who thinks this, as I talk to my wedding planning colleagues all the time about these approaches.

-I urge you, as progressive venues, to really fine-tune who your target market is first and devise your events programme and invitations accordingly.
+I urge you, as progressive venues, to really fine-tune who your target market is first and devise your events programme and invitations accordingly if you want to promote your venue to wedding planners .
 If your strategy does involve targeting wedding planners and their clients (a good move particularly if you want to offer weekend weddings, blank canvas weddings or those with a luxury element), then you need to look closely at who they are, where they are based and give them a compelling reason to break from their busy diary and give you their time.

 The full experience

-You need to host something that truly allows them to experience all that you have to offer – this might well be fine to host a dinner or a lunch if your guest list is relatively local but if you’ve got a country setting and are wanting to tap into the London and/or destination market – generally an overnight stay, dinner and breakfast is about right – 24 hours or thereabouts is enough time for a wedding planner to confidently see what you have to offer and work out if it’s right for their clients by tasting your food, experiencing your service, building a relationship with your key team members – all these things really matter to the planner serving a luxury client.
-You could look at hosting a small group event for a selection of wedding planners or invite them in one by one with the chance of bringing a partner or colleague if invites are on a one by one basis.
+You need to host something that truly allows them to experience all that you have to offer so that they can sell it with confidence to their discerning clients/couples – this might well be fine to host lunch if your guest list is relatively local but if you’ve got a country setting and are wanting to tap into the London and/or destination market – generally an overnight stay, dinner and breakfast is about right – 18 hours or thereabouts is enough time for a wedding planner to confidently see what you have to offer and work out if it’s right for their clients by tasting your food, experiencing your service, building a relationship with your key team members – all these things really matter to the planner serving a luxury client.
+If you want to promote your venue to wedding planners, you could look at hosting a small group familiarisation event for a selection of wedding planners or invite them one by one with the chance of bringing a partner or colleague if you prefer this.